MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/office-365-rest-apis-for-mail-calendars-and-contacts.md

 ## Work with contacts and contact folders

 You can use the [Contacts API](https://developer.microsoft.com/graph/docs/concepts/outlook-contacts-concept-overview) to get, create, update, and delete contacts in a user's mailbox.
 You can also get contact folders.

-## Work with file providers

-You can use the [File API](https://developer.microsoft.com/graph/docs/concepts/onedrive-concept-overview) to get, create, update, and delete information about supported file providers, such as mailbox, Dropbox, and so on.

 ## Next steps